-Carlos G. Peñaloza, vice chancellor, academic affairs
+Carlos G. Peñaloza, vice chancellor, instruction, and chief academic officer

 Peñaloza, a former biology instructor, earned his doctorate in molecular, cellular and developmental biology from the City University of New York.
 He came to New York at the age of 17 after being born and raised in Venezuela.